 The primary entry point for radon into the home is through the foundation.
 If you have a basement, the gas can seep through small cracks and voids in the slab.
-Crawl Spaces are generally left uncovered thus providing no barrier for radon gases.
-Sometimes radon enters the home through well water.
+Open Sump pits also create an opening for gases to enter the home.

 There are a handful of different methods used to mitigate radon from a home.
-The most popular method here along the front range of Colorado is Active soil depressurization (ASD).
+The most popular method here along the front range of Colorado is active soil depressurization (ASD).

 Active soil depressurization (ASD) essentially keeps radon gas from entering the home by changing the pressure differential, essentially depressurizing the force that pushes the gas from below the foundation slab or crawlspace into the home.
 Radon is drawn from beneath the slab by an exhaust fan that vents the radon gas through a PVC pipe up and over the roof of the home to the outdoor air where it dilutes into the atmosphere.

-It’s important that radon mitigation systems vent above the properties roof.
+It’s important that mitigation systems vent above the properties roof.
 Since radon gas is heavier than air the possibility exists that the gas can be picked up and redistributed through the homes HVAC system.
 By venting above the roof the concentration of gas falls off significantly before it has the opportunity to be reintroduced.

 The cost of installation varies based on the size of the home and the type of foundation.
-Here along the front Range of Colorado, systems run from $800 on the low end to $2,500 on the high end.
+Here along the Front Range of Colorado, systems run from $800 on the low end to $2,500 on the high end.
 Newer homes with perimeter drains tend to be easier for installation of mitigation systems and therefore cost less.

-We test for radon during the inspection because it’s generally something we want the seller to pay for.
+We test during the inspection because it’s generally something we want the seller to pay for.
 In some cases the buyer may be willing to accept the cost of mitigation, this generally has to do with the purchase price and terms.

 If the seller ends up installing the system it’s important to get documentation about who installed the system what the numbers look like on the retest and what the warranty is.
 All of this should be wrapped up prior to closing.

-- Yes, changes in temperature, Moisture and Dryness can cause the uranium levels to rise which results in an increase in radon levels.
+Yes, changes in temperature, moisture and dryness can cause the uranium levels to rise which results in an increase in radon levels.
 If the ground around your home becomes saturated, frozen or covered with snow, it keeps the radon in the ground not allowing it to escape.
 Wind can also change the pressure around your home, which could cause radon to diffuse into your home.
 It is recommended not to test during severe weather or high winds.

-- If you have a system in your homes the EPA and IEMA recommend that you test every two years.
+If you have a system in your homes the EPA and IEMA recommend that you test every two years.
 How long do Mitigation Systems Last?
 Usually, the manufacturer warrants the fan for 5 years.
 The national average for the life of a fan is 11 years.
 Some last as long as 20 years.

-- This is an international unit of radioactivity that is defined as 1 Ci = 3.7×1010 decays per second.
+This is an international unit of radioactivity that is defined as 1 Ci = 3.7×1010 decays per second.
 This is approximately the activity of 1 gram of the radium isotope 226Ra, a substance studied by the pioneers of radiology, Pierre Curie and Marie, for whom the unit was named.